pmav99/r.estimap.recreation/README.md

 Description
 -----------

-*r.estimap* is an implementation of the ESTIMAP recreation algorithm to support mapping and modelling of ecosystem services (Zulian, 2014).
+*r.estimap.recreation* is an implementation of the ESTIMAP recreation algorithm to support mapping and modelling of ecosystem services (Zulian, 2014).

 Examples